 The conspiracy is the idea that you can get ahead by being of service to these people.
 The conspiracy is the idiocy of hope and the way it is captured in LOA texts and their celebrity promoters.
 The conspiracy is the idea that any of this has to do with your self-esteem, which is itself probably a conspiracy in that you should not worry so much about chasing it; remember the liberating fact that John Calvin introduced, that God, the arbiter of the Universe, might consider you a worthless piece of shit anyway.

 Full disclosure: I am a hypocrite.
 I have crashed and burned on the pyre of Do What You Love, and I am only 34.
 I was as guilty as anyone else of believing that if I worked hard enough at something I cared about and passionately, that I would, if not succeed financially, be protected somehow from merciless and humiliating poverty.
 Alas, I was a journalist.
 I came in early.
 I worked late.
+I took frantic phone calls from editors in bed and on the toilet.
 I worked nights and weekends.
 My soul’s yen had more to do with the Freedom of Information Act and the public’s right to know, even to know unpleasant or uncomfortable truths, than with the public’s right to fashionable yet comfortable shoes.
 My best work, my investigative pieces on drug trafficking and medical waste, could not be defended or made virally popular with proper marketing.
 (Ditto my novel.)
 They served only a small group of people.
 They were not mind-blowingly cute videos of pets and children.
 They resisted marketing and would have required defense in a court of law, as I would have had the paper that had illegally been exploiting me, working me to the point of exhaustion as an exempt and salaried professional, not settled with us for back pay.
 I earned about $11 or $12 an hour as a reporter, once you factored in the unpaid overtime.
 There was no way up or out.
 There was no ladder to climb; there was only more of the same, more brokeness and more degradation, more greedy, shrill and manipulative editors, more deferring of student loans, more risk taking, more hell and stress, more gutless perfectionism, for 60 hours a week.

 God, how I miss it.
 The singular, purposeful life.
 The hunt.